hkzlab/ide44_angled/README.md

 I was in need of fitting a uSD to IDE adapter inside a cramped case, the connector for it was horizontal, but the only space left was in the vertical direction.
 So I made this adapter.

-Fundamentally, it is meant to angle a 2x22 pin, 2.0mm pitch connector by 90 degrees,
+Fundamentally, it is meant to angle a 2x22 pin, 2.0mm pitch connector by 90 degrees.

 ![Adapter with female and male connectors installed](pics/adapter_01.jpg)